-Some of the risk factors during implementation are elections and changes of government, change of prioritisation within the leadership, insufficient resources allocated to the project, or other external developments influencing the progress.
+Some of the risk factors during implementation are elections and changes of government, change of prioritisation within the leadership, insufficient resources allocated to the project, lack of competency with those meant to implement it or other external developments influencing the progress.
 Other risk factors could include spending too much time on one objective at the cost of another, which will impact the timeline and progress.
-There could also be friction in decision processes within the steering group, or implementation may rely too heavily on developments in areas beyond the control of the defence sector, such as legislation, judiciary capacity, or external education and training.
+There could also be friction in decision processes within the steering group, or implementation may rely too heavily on developments in areas beyond the control of the defence and related security sector, such as legislation, judiciary capacity, or external education and training.

 As discussed in chapter 3, risk factors should be identified early on in the planning phase.
 However, these risks need to be actively managed throughout the entire process.
 Risk management requires the identification, assessment and prioritisation of risks.
 Risks are sometimes unavoidable, in which case the best the leader of the working group can do is to work with their team to minimise the threat.
 For instance, a sudden change in political leadership could stall reform efforts.
 While the working group leader will not be able to change the political situation, they can put plans in place to sustain the momentum of reform by reinforcing the activities of middle management.